 Holders of Class A shares are entitled to elect at least 25% of the Board, rounded up to the nearest whole number, so long as the number of outstanding Class A shares is at least 10% of the number of outstanding shares of both classes of common stock.
-During fiscal 2021, the holders of Class A shares were entitled, as a class, to elect three directors of the Company, and the holders of the Class B shares were entitled, as a class, to elect the remaining six directors.
-R. Bradley Lawrence, a member of our Board, is retiring immediately prior to the Annual Meeting.
-As a result, there would be one vacancy on the Board.
-However, the Nominating and Governance Committee has recommended to the Board, and the Board has approved, a reduction in the size of the Board as of the Annual Meeting from nine members to eight members.
-At the 2022 Annual Meeting of Shareholders, the holders of Class A shares are entitled, as a class, to elect two directors of the Company, and the holders of the Class B shares are entitled, as a class, to elect the remaining six directors.
-Other than on matters relating to the election of directors or as required by law, where the holders of Class A shares and Class B shares vote as separate classes, the record holder of each outstanding Class A share is entitled to an one-tenth vote per share, and the record holder of each outstanding Class B share is entitled to one vote per share on all matters to be brought before the Annual Meeting.
+Currently, the holders of Class A shares are entitled, as a class, to elect three directors of the Company, and the holders of the Class B shares are entitled, as a class, to elect the remaining six directors.
+Other than on matters relating to the election of directors or as required by law, where the holders of Class A shares and Class B shares vote as separate classes, the record holder of each outstanding Class A share is entitled to a one-tenth vote per share, and the record holder of each outstanding Class B share on all matters to be brought before the Annual Meeting.

-The Class B directors will be elected by a plurality of the votes cast by the holders of the Class B shares.
+The Class A directors and Class B directors will be elected by a plurality of the votes cast by the respective class.
 The ratification of the auditors and other matters submitted to the Annual Meeting that would not require a separate class vote by law may be adopted by a majority of the Class A shares and Class B shares, voting together as a single class, cast in favor of or against the proposal, a quorum of holders of Class A shares and Class B shares being present.

 Shares held in a brokerage account or by another nominee are considered held in "street name" by the shareholder.
 A broker or nominee holding shares for a shareholder in "street name" may not vote in the election of directors, unless the broker or nominee receives specific voting instructions from the shareholder.
 As a result, absent specific instructions, brokers or nominees may not vote a shareholder's shares on Proposal 1, the election of directors.
 Such shares will be considered "broker non-votes" for such proposal.
 Broker non-votes in connection with the election of one or more nominees for director will not constitute a vote cast and will therefore have no effect on the outcome of the vote.
-In addition, with respect to Proposal 1, the election of directors, a "withhold" vote will not constitute a vote cast and therefore will not affect the outcome of the vote on the election of directors.
-In accordance with New York law, abstentions and broker non-votes are also not counted in determining the votes cast in favor of or against Proposal 2, the ratification of the selection of Ernst & Young LLP as independent auditors of the Company for the 2022 fiscal year, and therefore will not affect the outcome of such vote.
+In addition, with respect to Proposal 1, the election of directors.
+In accordance with New York law, abstentions and broker non-votes are also not counted in determining the votes cast in favor of or against Proposal 2, the ratification of the selection of Ernst & Young LLP as independent auditors of the Company for the 2023 fiscal year, and therefore will not affect the outcome of such vote.

 Additionally, if you hold your shares in a brokerage account or by another nominee, since you are not the shareholder of record, in order to vote these shares in person at the Annual Meeting you must obtain a legal proxy from your broker or other nominee.
+Once you have obtained the legal proxy, you must send a copy of the legal proxy to EQ via e-mail to EQSS-ProxyTabulation@equiniti.com prior to January 31, 2023.